Imperal Docs

 What "Payout enabled" means

-On explorer tier you still earn — developer_share accrues into developer_earnings rows just like every other tier.
+On explorer tier you still earn — your developer share accrues just like every other tier.
 But you cannot withdraw to USD until you upgrade to indie or higher.
 When you upgrade, all your accrued earnings become payout-eligible immediately.

 Think of explorer as "try the marketplace risk-free."
 Build, ship, see real users use it, watch earnings tick up.
 When the numbers justify, upgrade to indie and cash out.